 Bonus video: "These Arms of Mine" should be instantly recognizable to fans of Dirty Dancing.

 Bonus video: "Hard to Handle" was a mainstay of the Grateful Dead's live set from 1969 to 1971.

-Bonus video: While we're on the subject, I would be remiss not to mention Etta James's wonderful rendition.
+While we're on the subject, I would be remiss not to mention Mavis Staples' wonderful rendition.
+Tough to find online, though.